Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

 and

 Notice that the relation Eq.~(\ref{BH_WH_connection_rule}) is required to have a consistent $t$ increasing direction.
 The resulting Penrose diagram of this simple cut-and-paste procedure is given in Fig.~\ref{fig:first_trans_result}.
+(Notice that our procedure is dissected into three transformations.
+Here is the intermediate result of the first transformation, which requires further transformation.)

-Now, we examine if this resulting Penrose diagram has any implicit illness around the thin shell by using the trajectories of the special radial geodesics with constant $t_{\pm}$ mentioned earlier.
-To be specific, we choose two segments of those geodesics labeled by $t_{-}=t_{a}$ and $t_{+}=t_{b}$ on each side of the shell respectively, and ask what the relation between $t_{a}$ and $t_{b}$ should be for them to form one continuous trajectory on this resulting Penrose diagram.
+Now, we examine if the coordinates associated with the resulting Penrose diagram have any implicit illness around the thin shell by using the trajectories of the special radial geodesics with constant $t_{\pm}$ mentioned earlier. ( Notice that we will also call ``the coordinates associated with the resulting Penrose diagram'' to be ``the resulting Penrose diagram'' in the rest of the paper for simplicity. ) To be specific, we choose two segments of those geodesics labeled by $t_{-}=t_{a}$ and $t_{+}=t_{b}$ on each side of the shell, respectively.
+And we ask what the relation between $t_{a}$ and $t_{b}$ should be for them to form one continuous trajectory on this resulting Penrose diagram.
 If this relation turns out to be different from Eq.~(\ref{t_relation_BWH}) indicated by the first junction condition, then this resulting Penrose diagram has an implicit discontinuity at the thin shell, such that an apparently continuous trajectory crossing the thin shell on this Penrose diagram is in fact segments of two different trajectories end and start from the thin shell at different locations.
 In the following, we demonstrate that it is indeed such a case.

 First, in coordinates $(\tilde{V}_{-}, \tilde{U}_{-})$, the trajectory of the geodesics labeled by $t_{-}=t_{a}$ is given by

 Together with the equation of the thin shell $\tilde{V}_{-} + \tilde{U}_{-}=\frac{\pi}{2}$ and Eq.~(\ref{BH_WH_connection_rule_0}), we have the coordinates where this particular radial geodesic crosses the thin shell as: